tasb/ansible-full/labs/lab03.md

 ## Conclusion

+Congratulations!
+You've created and run your first Ansible playbook.

-In this lab, we created our first playbook to install and configure a web server.
-You also learned how to run a playbook and how to update it to add new tasks.
+With this playbook you've learned how to install and configure a web server on a managed node, change the homepage, and run a smoke test.